program-2/image/README.md

 2- to be fully in an object oriented approach.

-3- to have ability to define image name and image extension (to saved with),
+3- to have ability to define image name and image extension to save with,

    also maxSize, imageTypes, errorMassage.

 ## How to use it